How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 Shibuya & Harajuku

-(fun area and great vibe but hotels are more expensive)
+Fun area and great vibe but hotels are more expensive

-A few medium-priced hotels (US$200-$300) – Shibuya Stream Excel Hotel
+(US$200-$300) – Shibuya Stream Excel Hotel

 Asakusa

-Lots of medium-priced hotels (US$100 – $200) – Asakusa Tobu Hotel
+Lots of EXCELLENT medium-priced hotels (US$100 – $200) – Asakusa Tobu Hotel

 Ueno

-(lots to do and great budget area)
+Lots to do and some great budget and mid-range hotels

 Hostels – Guesthouse Toco